osbox68/Repo/05-Rails/06-Airbnb-Devise/README.md

 Based on your user stories, figure out the **routes** for each and add them to your spreadsheet, along with the corresponding **controller** and **action**.

 Time to draw quick sketches of the different screens and the rough elements they contain.
 This will help you visualize your user journeys.
-You can literally use pen & paper if you want to, or you can use a tool like [Whimsical](https://whimsical.com) or [Excalidraw](https://excalidraw.com/) to keep it digital & easy.
+You can use pen & paper if you want to, or you can use a tool like [Whimsical](https://whimsical.com) or [Excalidraw](https://excalidraw.com/) to keep it digital & easy.
 Be careful, no need to be too specific at this point!
 This is a sprint, you need to allocate your time and resources wisely.

 Create a ticket to validate them with a teacher.
 All good?
 Time for Part 2!